efficient-edge/Turbo/README.md

 - [ ] VAP: use advanced video analytics pipelines as data preprocessing techniques.
   - [ ] vap.sh: leverage different video analytics pipelines (Glimpse, Vigil, NoScope) to preprocess an given video.
 - [ ] Scheduling: enable resource-aware scheduling algorithms on Triton with a specific video analytics pipeline.
-  - [ ] profiler.sh: profile detectors on pre-trained or customized data
+  - [ ] profiler.sh: profile detectors on pre-trained or customized data.
   - [ ] scheduler.sh: compute the idle resources and assign the specific detector to a frame.
 - [ ] GAN: train and evaluate the enhancer on pre-train data.
   - [ ] gan_train.sh: preprocessing pre-train data and training an enhancer on it.